background

 ChatGPT and Copilot are not there (yet).

-The bigger point is that at the moment, these tools are great at kickstarting a project, not true end to end companions (again, yet).
+These tools for the moment are great at kickstarting a project, not true end to end companions (again…yet).

-Used as such, they save time.
-Trusted too much, they quietly create problems that take longer to fix than they took to create.
+Used correctly, they save time.
+Trusted too much, they quietly create problems that take longer to fix than it takes to do the job without them.

 That is the tradeoff, for now.